kozodoi/dptools/README.md

 # Package overview

-The datatools python package provides helper functions for data preprocessing.
+The `preptools` python package provides helper functions to simplify common data preprocessing tasks, including feature engineering, working with missing values, aggregating data and more.

 You can install the package by running: